Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model: Related Work

 \subsection{Chain-of-Thought Reasoning}

 Chain-of-Thought refers to prompt LLMs to solve the question step by step.
-Prior work~\cite{wei2022chain} find that Chain-of-Thought can effectively improve the reasoning performance of LLMs.
-Based on the findings, Kojima et al.~\cite{NEURIPS2022_8bb0d291} further introduce zero-shot CoT, which significantly improves the model's reasoning performance by simply adding the prompt "Let's think step by step" before answering.
-To avoid calculation error in CoT, Chen et al.~\cite{chen2023program} formulate the reasoning process into program.
-Furthermore, Wang et al.~\cite{0002WSLCNCZ23} introduce a self-consistency decoding strategy, which generates diverse reasoning paths and then selects the most consistent answer by considering these paths comprehensively.
-Least-to-most prompting~\cite{zhou2023leasttomost} breaks down complex problems into a series of simpler subproblems and solves these subproblems sequentially.
-Zhong et al.~\cite{abs-2404-14963} encourage LLMs to deeply understand problems and leverage key information for better reasoning.
-Inspired by these methods, our work introduces Key-Point-Driven Mathematical Reasoning Distillation (KPDD) to further enhance SLMs' mathematical reasoning.
+Prior work~\cite{wei2022chain} finds that Chain-of-Thought can effectively improve the reasoning performance of LLMs.
+Based on the findings, ~\citet{NEURIPS2022_8bb0d291} further introduce zero-shot CoT, which significantly improves the model's reasoning performance by simply adding the prompt "Let's think step by step" before answering.
+To avoid calculation error in CoT, ~\citet{chen2023program} formulate the reasoning process into program. ~\citet{0002WSLCNCZ23} introduce a self-consistency decoding strategy, which generates diverse reasoning paths and then selects the most consistent answer by considering these paths comprehensively.
+Least-to-most prompting~\cite{zhou2023leasttomost} breaks down complex problems into a series of simpler subproblems and solves these subproblems sequentially. ~\citet{abs-2404-14963} encourage LLMs to deeply understand problems and leverage useful information for better reasoning.
+Inspired by these methods, our work introduces Key-Point-Driven Mathematical Reasoning Distillation (KPDD), which generate distillation dataset with abundant mathematical reasoning knowledge to enhance SLMs' mathematical reasoning.